 ocPortal Tutorial: Advice for choosing and managing staff

-Written by Chris Graham, ocProductsThis is a short tutorial for tips on choosing staff, for those Internet sites that are wholly based upon virtual communities run by volunteers.
+Written by Chris Graham, ocProductsThis is a short tutorial for tips on choosing staff, for those Internet sites that are wholly built as virtual communities run by volunteers.

 Table of contents

-Choosing staffChoosing staff for a virtual community is often more difficult than for a company, as:
+Choosing staffChoosing staff for a virtual community is often more difficult than for a company, as usually:

 - staff are unpaid, so thus only very dedicated individuals will be truly interested in the position

 - staff may have severe time constraints, or priorities that detract from their ability to invest time and effort in their role

 - often staff are never met 'in the real world', so it is more difficult to get to know them quickly (as body language is not available, for instance)

 - often due to the amateur nature of virtual communities, CVs (known as 'Resumes' in some English-speaking countries) are not appropriate; hence it is difficult to gauge the ability and/or experience of a potential staff member